 They returned to the playoffs after they missed in 2011 to make back-to-back appearances in two years, but lost in the NLDS to the San Francisco Giants and the Pirates in the NLWC game.
 Their next playoff appearance occurred in 2020, where they crashed out in the NLWC to the Atlanta Braves.

-If you are a fan of the Cincinnati Reds, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Cincinnati Reds have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the Cincinnati Reds, then you know that the only thing that matters right now is how they are expected to perform in the 2023 season.
+Do the Cincinnati Reds have the star power to make it all the way to the World Series in 2023?